Dominic Smith Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.21 team ERA ranks 17th among all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.19).

-- Marlins pitchers combine to allow 155 total home runs at a rate of 1.2 per game (to rank 13th in the league).
+- Marlins pitchers combine to allow 158 total home runs at a rate of 1.2 per game (to rank 13th in baseball).

-- Perez (5-4) takes the mound for the Marlins in his 16th start of the season.
-He's put together a 2.68 ERA in 74 2/3 innings pitched, with 90 strikeouts.
+- Chargois (2-0) takes the mound for the Marlins to make his second start this season.

-- The righty's last appearance was on Saturday against the Washington Nationals, when he threw six innings, surrendering no earned runs while allowing two hits.

-- The 20-year-old has a 2.68 ERA and 10.9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .199 to opposing hitters.
+- In his most recent appearance -- out of the bullpen on Thursday -- the righty threw one scoreless inning against the Washington Nationals without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.